-- 25.1 The General Contractor shall keep clean the entire area of new construction and shall keep streets used as access to and from the site free of mud and debris. - 25.2 All exit ways, walks, drives, grass areas, and landscaping must be kept free from debris, materials, tools and vehicles at all times.
-Trim weeds and grass within the site area. - 25.3 Upon completion of the Work, General Contractor shall thoroughly clean and re-sod grass areas damaged to match existing areas. - 25.4 The General Contractor shall be responsible for removal from the site of all liquid waste or other waste (i.e. hazardous, toxic, etc.) that requires special handling on a daily basis. - 25.5 Dumpsters will be provided and maintained by the General Contractor. - 25.6 During Work at the Project site, the General Contractor shall clean and protect Work in progress and adjoining Work on a continuing basis.
+- 25.1 The General Contractor shall keep clean the entire area of new construction and shall keep streets used as access to and from the site free of mud and debris. - All exit ways, walks, drives, grass areas, and landscaping must be kept free from debris, materials, tools and vehicles at all times.
+Trim weeds and grass within the site area. - 25.3 Upon completion of the Work, General Contractor shall thoroughly clean and re-sod grass areas damaged to match existing areas. - 26.4 All utility markings are to be made with water based marking paint with low Volatile Organic Compounds (VOC's) and high solids.

+- 26.5 Upon Completion of the project, buried utility paint markings sprayed on walks and hardscapes are to be removed by non-destructive means such as pressure washing.
+Do not use chemicals.
+If a washed area is noticeable, the entire surface must be washed and or blended to match surrounding areas. - 25.6 The General Contractor shall be responsible for removal from the site of all liquid waste or other waste (i.e. hazardous, toxic, etc.) that requires special handling on a daily basis. - 25.7 Dumpsters will be provided and maintained by the General Contractor. - 25.8 During Work at the Project site, the General Contractor shall clean and protect Work in progress and adjoining Work on a continuing basis.
 General Contractor shall apply suitable protective covering on newly installed Work where needed to prevent damage or deterioration until the time of Substantial Completion.
-General Contractor shall clean and perform maintenance on newly installed Work as frequently as necessary through remainder of construction period. - 25.7 The General Contractor shall be responsible for daily cleaning of spillage's and debris resulting from his and his Sub-contractor's operations, (includes removal of dust and debris from wall cavities), and for providing closed, tight fitting (dustproof if required), waste receptacles to transport construction debris from the work area to the dumpster.
+General Contractor shall clean and perform maintenance on newly installed Work as frequently as necessary through remainder of construction period. - 25.9 The General Contractor shall be responsible for daily cleaning of spillage's and debris resulting from his and his Sub-contractor's operations, (includes removal of dust and debris from wall cavities), and for providing closed, tight fitting (dustproof if required), waste receptacles to transport construction debris from the work area to the dumpster.
 Broom clean all floors no less than once a week.
 The General Contractor shall empty such receptacles into the trash container when full or when directed to be emptied by the Consultant and/or Owner's Project Manager, but not less than weekly.
-The use of hospital waste and trash receptacles is strictly prohibited, except as otherwise provided by the project specifications.
+The use of hospital waste and trash receptacles is strictly prohibited, except as otherwise provided by the project specifications. - 25.10 Failure to comply with the above requirements shall be cause for stopping work until the condition is corrected.